 2.F.
 Imagination Is Not Benign

-Replicating itself in the minds of many, the myth of a Sinbad movie that never existed, exists.
-The culture collectively willed it into near existence.
-Though it only happened as a shared vision of the possible.
+Replicating itself in the minds of many, the myth of a Sinbad movie that never existed exists.
+The culture collectively willed it into near syndication, a shared vision of the possible.

 An alternative image of the possible.
 Different.
 Existing in many places at once, like internet conspiracy board followers adapting quickly to whatever kernel of reality informs their new viewpoint.
 The anonymous audience member anticipating the changes and feeling the solos upon hearing a new music for the first time.

-Replicating, not fixed to point, but to a particular attenuation.
-Imaginative fragments form an, at least temporarily, operative structure which more easily conveys the shape and scope.
-The magnetic hold, can again, keep certain attenuations in orbit, the severity of hold can be a limitation with some.
+Replicating, not fixed to a point, but to a particular attenuation.
+Imaginative fragments form an, at least temporarily, operative structure that more easily conveys the shape and scope.
+The magnetic hold can again keep certain objects in orbit, the severity of hold can be a limitation.

-Or is the concept of imagination, just that, an imagined imagining, a virus or glitch in our operating software as humans, that is not an evolved state but a malfunctioned state.
-We assume a superior intellect, either an evolved or created hierarchy above or adjacent to the divine or cosmic ordering of things, when in fact our species is where things went awry.
-From the perspective of ecosystems and mycelium, we are a brutish force of accelerated and unnatural entropy.
+Or is the concept of imagination an imagined imagining, a glitch in our operating software as humans, that is not an evolved state but a malfunction?
+We assume a superior intellect, either an evolved or created divinity or hierarchy above or adjacent to the astronomical ordering of things, when in fact, our species is where things went awry.
+From the perspective of mycelium, we are a brutish force of accelerated and unnatural entropy.

 Our imaginations for things outside of ourselves often lead to the taste for more, for unchecked growth.
-Perhaps imagination is the thing that fuels our detached conquest at all costs.
+Imagination fuels our detached conquest at all costs.
 Capitalism is imagination.
 Colonialism is imagination.
-Crime and its punishment is imagination.
+Crime and its punishment, imagination.

-Conversely, like any tool, blunt and harmless if pointed away from the self and others and other things, possibly constructive, reparative, harmonious if struck in time and timbre of the ringing of the spheres.
+Although like any tool, it may be blunt and harmless if pointed away from the self and others, it may also be potentially constructive, reparative and harmonious if struck in time and timbre of the ringing of the spheres.